deta: Functional Database Mapping

 syntax

-(join query maybe-type maybe-lateral table-name #:as alias #:on q-expr)
+(join query maybe-type maybe-lateral table-name #:as alias maybe-condition)

-(join query maybe-type maybe-lateral schema-id #:as alias #:on q-expr)
+(join query maybe-type maybe-lateral schema-id #:as alias maybe-condition)

-(join query maybe-type maybe-lateral (subquery query) #:as alias #:on q-expr)
+(join query maybe-type maybe-lateral (subquery query) #:as alias maybe-condition)

 maybe-type =